 Yes, we’ve gone Google.
 All students will automatically receive UM Gmail accounts that include email, calendaring and cloud storage (e.g., Google Drive).
 Students will receive 30 GB storage.
 Although this account will be hosted with Google, it will have the “@go.olemiss.edu” extension rather than “@gmail.com.”
 UM Gmail is the primary means of communicating important messages from the administration and faculty to students.
 Visit go.olemiss.edu for more information.

 In addition to Google Drive, students can also take advantage of UM Box, an enterprise version of Box.com.
 Each account gets 10 GB of storage which can be used to store any type of files.
 While some students use Box as an alternative to their USB drives, others may see the benefits of collaborating with other students on Box.
 To get started, login to box.olemiss.edu using your UM WebID.
 Be sure to check out the online training at success.box.com.

 UM Today is a personalized email sent with announcements and messages specifically for you.
 You can find this daily bulletin in your email or on your myOleMiss home page.

 Students can authorize their parents to receive WebIDs, to view academic data, pay bills, and use other campus services.
-Get the details here.
+Get the details.

 Official Ole Miss App

-The Official Ole Miss App, a university news app developed in partnership with Mercury Intermedia, is currently available for the iPad and iPhone and will be offered for Andriod devices in Fall 2013.
+The Official Ole Miss App, a university news app developed in partnership with Mercury Intermedia, is currently available for Android and Apple devices.
 Keep up with student news, events, tweets, videos, sports scores and local weather, all in one convenient place.
-Learn more at www.olemiss.edu/ipad.
+Learn more at www.olemiss.edu/mobile.